 4. Turn on the Extractor Fan

-Plus, running your bathroom fan is great for preventing bathroom mold and mildew.
+And if you really want some bells and whistles, try a smart bathroom fan.
+These fans have humidity control sensors, which are great for preventing bathroom mold and mildew.
 (And if you already have a bathroom mold or mildew problem—or you suspect you might—definitely read my battle plan for how to get rid of bathroom mold.)

 5. Open a Window or Skylight